 Bone, marrow, connective tissue and well developed muscle provide concentrated flavor in stocks and sauces.
 But one should not buy scrap–one should MAKE scrap.
 I plead guilty to keeping some Knorr around in its various forms for when I run out or just don’t have the time to make it.

-It is not really NECESSARY to utilize sous vide to make a good Demi-Glace.
-But, application of the technology to the simmering stage does have its benefits.
-For one thing, there is less mess, and little or no risk of scorching or over-reducing.
+Sous vide is not essential to make a good Espagnole/demi.
+But application of the technology to the simmering stage does have its benefits.
+There is less mess and little or no risk of scorching or over-reducing.
 Once you’re in the tank, you can pretty much set it and forget it.
-This is good, because this sauce should really cook at least 12 hours to fully develop its flavor and color.
-183 F/84 C is the perfect temperature for extracting the flavor of the solid ingredients, and for breaking down the collagen and connective tissue.
-Many cooks actually OVER boil this sauce, which can damage the end product.
+This is good, because this sauce should really be allowed at least 12 hours to fully develop its flavor and color.
+183 F/84 C is the perfect temperature for extracting the flavor of the solid ingredients and for breaking down the collagen and connective tissue.
+Impatience and anxiety causes cooks to OVER boil this sauce, damaging the end product.
 It’s not laundry, as one of my Swiss mentors used to exclaim.

-- Tomato PASTE, one 6 oz. can, mixed with
+- Tomato PASTE, one 12 oz. can.

-- Red wine, approx. 12 0z.
+- Red wine, 12 oz (optional).

 Mirepoix is a thing

 Add the celery and carrots (but not the onions) and roast for at least another half hour.